Skid Steer Loader about to get a pre-operation inspection

 How To Do a Skid Steer Pre-Operation Inspection

 A skid steer or compact track loader is a significant investment.
 One of the most important and also overlooked aspects of operating equipment is doing a good pre-op inspection.
 The main reason you should do this is because it's the only way to make sure that your machine is ready to go, and it will prevent unnecessary down time due to mechanical issues.
-You don't need to be a diesel mechanic, but you should know what some basic maintenance items look like so you can spot problems before starting work.
-For example, if there are any leaks in the hydraulic system (a common issue), then you might need to replace the fluid reservoir, check fittings, replace hoses, etc.
+You don't need to be a diesel mechanic, but you should know what some basic maintenance items look like so you can ensure you as operator can spot problems before starting work.
+For an easy example, check if there are any leaks in the hydraulic system (a common issue), then you might need to replace the fluid reservoir, check fittings, replace hoses, etc.

-Whether you have a used skid steer or a new one, there are 3 main pieces to completing a pre-operation inspection:
+Whether you have a used skid steer or a new one, there are 3 main pieces to check when completing a complete pre-operation inspection checklist:

 1. The 360 degree walk around visual inspection